Care Bears: 1982 launch

 On September 24, 1982, the Care Bears franchise was launched in New York City before members of the area's Society of Security Analysts.
-President Morry Weiss represented American Greetings; Jack Chojnacki and senior vice-president Henry Lowenthal from Cleveland represented Those Characters.
+President Morry Weiss represented American Greetings; Jack Chojnacki and senior vice-president Henry Lowenthal represented Those Characters From Cleveland.

-The characters were produced as a line of toys by Parker Brothers and Kenner the following spring on a $5–6 million advertising budget and a wholesale commitment worth $122.5 million (USD).
+The characters were produced as a line of toys by Kenner the following Spring, consisting of plush teddy bears and plastic poseable figures and miniatures. on a $5–6 million advertising budget and a wholesale commitment worth $122.5 million (USD).
 American Greetings introduced the characters to the general public in February 1983, with an appearance at New York City's Toy Fair; 26 licensees were involved upon launch.
 Among them was General Mills, a food company which owned the board game manufacturer Parker Brothers.
 In early 1983, Parker Brothers released six books featuring the Care Bears as part of its publishing division's first offerings.
 On television, the original 10 Bears were featured in a syndicated special, Atkinson Film-Arts' The Care Bears in the Land Without Feelings, produced and sponsored by Kenner.

 In December 1983, American Greetings and CPG Products lost a lawsuit against Easter Unlimited, importers of a line known as "Message Bears".
-According to New York City judge Leonard B. Sand, those toys lacked the "heart-shaped 'touché tags'" used to identify the Care Bears.
+According to New York City judge Leonard B. Sand, those toys lacked the "heart-shaped 'toushee tags'" used to identify the Care Bears.

 In 1984, AGC introduced a spin-off line, the Care Bear Cousins.
-Another syndicated special, The Care Bears Battle the Freeze Machine, came out that same year.
+Another syndicated special, The Care Bears Battle the Freeze Machine, aired the same year.
 A miniseries based on the toys was distributed by Lexington Broadcast Services Company.
-A year later, the Care Bears and Care Bear Cousins appeared in the first animated feature film The Care Bears Movie, produced by the Canadian Nelvana Limited and released by The Samuel Goldwyn Company.
+A year later, the Care Bears and Care Bear Cousins appeared in their first animated feature film The Care Bears Movie, produced by the Canadian animation studio Nelvana and released by The Samuel Goldwyn Company in original prints and by Metro-Goldwyn-Mayer in current prints.
 It became the highest-grossing animated film made outside the Disney market at the time of its release.
 Later that autumn, DIC Audiovisuel released an 11-episode television series in syndication, which incorporated elements from the Atkinson Film-Arts specials (with the specials' villains Professor Coldheart and his sidekick Frostbite appearing regularly, and some of the music from the specials being featured in the series) and the Nelvana film (with the Forest of Feelings, the home of the Care Bear Cousins, being a regular setting in the series).

 In 1986, Nelvana returned to the franchise with a second film, Care Bears Movie II: A New Generation.
 Released by Columbia Pictures, the film featured a new villain, Dark Heart, and introduced more of the Care Bears and Care Bears Cousins: Harmony Bear, True Heart Bear, and Noble Heart Horse.